gasduster99/sppComp/try1/try1_2.md

 $$\pi^*_{jklm\eta} = \frac{y^*_{jklm\eta}}{\sum_j y^*_{jklm\eta}} ~~~ \bm{y}^*_{klm\eta}\neq \bm{0}$$
 -->

-Estimating model (M4) in a Bayesian way gives access to the full posterior distribution of all of the parameters of the model.
+Bayesian inference of the above models gives access to the full posterior distribution of all of the parameters of the model given the data.
 It is useful to emphasize that in the Bayesian setting, these parameters have full distributions, and they are typically handled as a large number of samples from the joint posterior distribution of the parameters.
 Once the posterior sampling is complete, this simplifies parameter mean and variance estimation; required moments are simply obtained by computing the desired moments from the posterior samples.
-Additionally, the fact that the parameters are full distributions means that any functions which contain, or are derived from, parameters are themselves random variables with the function representing a random variable transformation of those parameters.
+Additionally, the fact that the parameters are full distributions means that any functions of those parameters are themselves random variables with the function representing a transformation of those parameters.

 <!--Model M5 is a model on sampled weight; -->
 To obtain predicted species compositions from this model, first consider the